 Nikhil Hawelia, managing director of the Hawelia Group, dismisses the notion that Noida Extension is only a destination for inexpensive homes.
 According to him, the market has just started shaping up and it cannot be dismissed, as just another affordable housing destination.

 “Around six to seven years ago, when the first set of projects were launched, the price point was around Rs 1,800 per sq ft.
-Today, the average price point is Rs 3,600 per sq ft, with quality projects at Rs 4,000 per sq ft and above.
+Today, the average property prices in Noida Extension is Rs 3,600 per sq ft, with quality projects at Rs 4,000 per sq ft and above.
 This is an appreciation of more than 100 per cent, in a market that is still being occupied and at a time, when other markets across the country have remained subdued.
 The pricing, in the next few years, will definitely be comparable to the rest of Noida,” says Hawelia.

 Nevertheless, the fact remains that a large share of ready apartments remain vacant, even if these have been sold out.
 Many buyers who bought apartments in Noida Extension, do not wish to shift to this locality, as the livability index is less than desirable.